Would Your Horse Make a Good Therapy Horse?

 These are very hard words for me to say, but I need to reject most offers of horses because they have one or more problems that my therapeutic riding program can't handle.
 Different programs may have different resources, but for the most part, reasons for rejection include:

-- Agression towards people, like biting, kicking, and excessively dominant body language
+- Aggression towards people, like biting, kicking, and excessively dominant body language

-- Agression towards horses that keeps the horse from integrating into a herd or concentrating during a lesson
+- Aggression towards horses that keeps the horse from integrating into a herd or concentrating during a lesson

 - Acute lameness that affects movement or temperament